 French Wealth Tax 2018

 Since January 1st 2018 the new changes to French Wealth tax are now are in force.
-Macron is slowly trying to modernise the country’s stance on business and investment and the current laws are indeed more in line with this view.
+Macron is slowly trying to modernise the country’s stance on business and investment.
+Consequently the current laws are indeed more in line with this view.
 As a result French Wealth Tax Impôt sur la Fortune Immobilière (IFI) is only paying on property/real estate.

 Am I liable for French Wealth Tax?

-There are a number of factors to consider for liability however the calculation itself is dependant upon whether you reside in France.
+There are a number of factors to consider for liability.
+The calculation itself is dependant upon whether you reside in France.